ZhenyingZhu/StudyNotes/SystemDesign.md

 - capable with auto scaling
 - Heterogeneity: higher capability servers can have more virtual nodes

+Consistency models

+- Strong consistency: never sees out-of-date data. a replica not to accept new R/W until every replica has agreed on current write
+- Weak consistency: subsequent read operations not see the most updated value
+- Eventual consistency: after all updates are propagated, and all replicas are consistent.
+Need reconcile inconsistent values

 ## System Design Interview The Big Archive